 The simple answer is all debt…

-Unless you borrow money from a friend or relative, all and any debt will appear on the records of the debt review companies.
-Put another way, any loan, credit or finance through a registered financial service provider or registered credit grantor will affect your credit score.
+Unless you borrow money from a friend or relative, all and any debt will appear on the records of the credit bureaus.
+Put another way, any loan, credit, or finance through a registered financial service provider or registered credit grantor will affect your credit score.

-They will able to track the details of all loans or credit purchases.
-They will have aces to open balances, current installments, payment history and total debt.
+They will able to track the details of all loans or credit agreements.
+They will have aces to open balances, current installments, payment history, and total debt.